Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Ackowledgement

 \section{Ackowledgement}

 The authors thank Paulo Montero-Camacho and Pablo Renard for the detailed comments on the manuscript.
 The authors also appreciate useful comments and discussions with Song Huang, Bradley Greig, Siwei Zou, Yunjing Wu, Xiaojing Lin, Ben Wang, Jiaqi Zou, Mingyu Li, Youquan Fu, Yongming Liang, Rongmon Bordoloi, Bin Liu, and Jiashu Pan.
+Z.S. specially thanks for Prof. Mingsheng Long in Tsinghua University for the invaluable machine learning course.
+The authors acknowledge \texttt{numpy} \cite[][]{NUMPY2020}, \texttt{astropy} \cite[][]{ASTROPY2022}, \texttt{PyTorch} \cite[][]{PYTORCH2019}, and \texttt{pandas} \cite[][]{PANDAS2023} python packages used in this research.
+The authors also gratefully acknowledge the Sloan Digital Sky Survey IV for providing the data used in this work.
 Y.S.T. acknowledges financial support from the Australian Research Council through DECRA Fellowship DE220101520.
 Z.S. and Z.C. are supported by the National Key R\&D Program of China (grant no.\ 2018YFA0404503), the National Science Foundation of China (grant no.\ 12073014), and the science research grants from the China Manned Space Project with No. CMS-CSST2021-A05.